Deceptive Practices

 • Informative ads about how to benefit from public benefits without the promise of high financial gains

-• Ads that give no guarantee of winning
+• Ads that do not guarantee a win